IlexisTheMadcat/Lexon-Air/README.md

 # Lexon Air Documentation
 Lexon Air is a memory game similar to the Simon game.
 This device programmed using Unity animation controllers follows the Simon Air rules to provide a similar experience in VRChat. \
-This memory game can be purchased here: https://ilexisthemadcat.booth.pm/items/6215800
+This memory game can be purchased here: [not yet]

 Community Server: https://discord.gg/ilexissloft \
 Please stop by if you have any questions about setup or want to suggest something.
 Select Lexi's Assets in onboarding and scroll down the channels for #💬lexon-air!